Candlelight Only Evening for a Better Night’s Sleep

 A hanging candle lantern for a good night’s rest

-Now here I am, wishing for dimmed lights and candle lights again in my life.
+Now, here I am, wishing for dimmed lights and candle lights again in my life.
 Being in the United States for more than 2 decades, we rarely experience electricity outage issues.
 Our homes and streets are always lit with bright lights.
 Although I burn candles occasionally for a peaceful time, it was just a single candle next to me, and I never left it burning due to the fear of catching fire.

-Living by candleligh
+Living by candlelight

 I went back to it, enjoying the flickering flames with my warm water mixed with ACV.
-Are candlelights a green earth-friendly option?
-Well, if you are burning paraffin-based candles, they are from crude oil, which is getting scarce and many claim that it emits more greenhouse gasses than a light bulb.
+Are candlelights a green, earth-friendly option?
+Well, if you are burning paraffin-based candles, they are made from crude oil, which is getting scarce and many claim that it emits more greenhouse gasses than a light bulb.
 But when we burn a candle, we are not trying to match it by burning ten candles to achieve the brightness of a bulb.
 If we do, we run into the problem of not being earth-friendly.
 Also, beeswax candles are considered to be carbon neutral so replacing all paraffin candles with beeswax is something we all should consider.

 natural and organic latex mattress topper